Avi-000-Avi/CodeBookk/README.md

     Run a code editor directly in the browser - the same editor used by VSCode!

-    Leverage Web Assembly to run a code bundler directly in the browser at lightning-fast speeds
+    Leveraged Web Assembly to run a code bundler directly in the browser at lightning-fast speeds

-    Use the internals of Redux to manually test out your business logic

-    Deploy your app to the NPM registry, where others can easily use it

 ## Install Dependencies